zvikinoza/flott-bok/README.md

 ### Final-project in web programming (currently in development)

+#### Description: web app will be used for keeping track of read books, creating community of booklovers.

 * Main page
   * search by book tittle
   * search by author name